This post was originally published at the Codecentric blog with a focus on “old” join semantics in Apache Kafka versions 0.10.0 and 0.10.1.

-Note, that the shown results assume that all records are processed in timestamp order.
-This might not hold in practice as time synchronization between different streams follows a best effort approach.
-However, for inner KStream-KStream joins this runtime dependency has no impact on the result, which will always be the same.
+Note that the shown results assume that all records are processed in timestamp order.
+This might not hold in practice as time synchronization between different streams follows a best-effort approach (though time synchronization was improved in the 2.1.0 release; confer the section about stream-table joins below for more details).
+However, for inner KStream-KStream joins, this runtime dependency has no impact on the result, which will always be the same.
 It might have an impact on the order of output records, but nothing more.

 As expected, the result contains all records from the inner join.
-Additionally, it contain a result record for B and D and thus contains all records from the primary (left) “view” stream.
-Also note the results for “view” records A, F.1/F.2, and G with null (indicated as “dot”) on the right hand side.
-Those record would not be included in a SQL join.
-As Kafka provides stream join semantics and processes each record when it arrives, the right hand window does not contain a corresponding keys for primary “view” input events A, F1./F.2, and G in the secondary “click” input stream in our example and thus correctly includes those event in the result.
+Additionally, it contains a result record for B and D and thus contains all records from the primary (left) “view” stream.
+Also note the results for “view” records A, F.1/F.2, and G with null (indicated as “dot”) on the right-hand side.
+Those records would not be included in a SQL join.
+As Kafka provides stream join semantics and processes each record when it arrives, the right-hand window does not contain a corresponding keys for primary “view” input events A, F1./F.2, and G in the secondary “click” input stream in our example and thus correctly includes those events in the result.

 Similar to inner KStream-KStream join, the shown result matches the shown processing order that aligns with the event time of the events.
-However, Streams cannot guarantee to process all event according to event time and thus, the result might be slightly different for multiple runs.
+However, Streams cannot guarantee to process all events according to event time and thus, the result might be slightly different for multiple runs.
 Nevertheless, this only affects the output records that are different from SQL semantics.
 It is guaranteed that the result contains all result records from the inner join, as well as all records from the primary stream.
-To be more precise, due to the described runtime/processing dependency, for each result record that is also a inner join result, there might be one or multiple left join result with null at the right hand side.
+To be more precise, due to the described runtime/processing dependency, for each result record that is also an inner join result, there might be one or multiple left join results with null at the right-hand side.

 An outer join will emit an output each time an event is processed in either stream.
 If the window state already contains an element with the same key in the other stream, it will apply the join method to both elements.
 If not, it will only apply the incoming element.